SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 were general jerks about the subject.
 Do you think they'd get infected with a disease more often?

+Well, _I_ would certainly think so!
+But is there any data to guide us in that opinion?

 ## Some initial hints

 <img src="{{ site.baseurl }}/images/2021-01-14-covid-loves-republicans-usa-today.jpg" width="400" height="369" alt="USA Today: COVID hits Republicans harder" title="USA Today: COVID hits Republicans harder" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-Well, _I_ would certainly think so!  _USA Today_ ran an article last December <sup id="fn1a">[[1]](#fn1)</sup> making a partial case, looking at the President, Congress, and some haphazard sampling of state-level officials.
+_USA Today_ ran an article last
+December <sup id="fn1a">[[1]](#fn1)</sup> making a partial case, looking at the President, Congress, and some haphazard sampling of state-level officials.